Polish Coal Main Line: Investor

 The Coal Trunk-Line was constructed by order of the Polish Government by a private company, the French-Polish Rail Association (FPTK – Francusko-Polskie Towarzystwo Kolejowe).
 This company maintained the route Herby Nowe [sic] – Gdynia from 24 April 1931 until 1 September 1939.
 During that time, the line was not under the authority of the Polish State Railways (PKP), the FPTK directed it from its headquarters in Bydgoszcz.
 After the war, the whole line was nationalized.

 Main stations

 The most important stations on the original route are Chorzów, Tarnowskie Góry, Kalety, Herby Nowe, Chorzew Siemkowice, Zduńska Wola Karsznice, Inowrocław, Bydgoszcz, Wierzchucin, Kościerzyna, Somonino and Gdynia.

 Distances

-The length of the line is measured from the junction at Herby Nowe [sic] to the port of Gdynia (e.g. from South to North).
-Not included is the connection Chorzów Batory – Herby Nowe [sic] (65 km.)
+The length of the line is measured from the junction at Herby Nowe [sic] to the port of Gdynia (i.e. from south to north).
+Not included is the Chorzów Batory – Herby Nowe [sic] connection (65 km).